1845ajy/nostr-jamps-v5/README.md

 Make sure docker is installed in your system and updated

 The provided docker compose file will build and complile the project.
 IF you wish to change the bind mounts you can edit the bind mounts in the docker-compose.yml file to the bind mounts you want.
-Currently both the relays (containers) have been bound to 8080 port and the host is connected to 7001 (nostr-rs-relay) ,7002(rnostr) relay and 7003 (pyrelay)
+Currently both the relays (containers) have been bound to 8080 port and the host is connected to 7001 (nostr-rs-relay) ,7002(rnostr) relay, 7003 (pyrelay)  and 3000 connected to the client

 The command below will create docker images and start all the relays (containers) ⚠️ make sure to cd into the project first